A Level English Language

 External assessment.
 2 hours and 15 minutes.
 35% of total qualification

 Component 2 – Child Language.

 External Assessment.
-1 hour.
+1 hour and 15 minutes.
 20% of total qualification

 Component 3 – Investigating Language.

 External assessment.
 1 hour and 45 minutes.
 25% of total qualification